Skip to main content

 To be creditable as compensation under the RRA, service in the U.S. Armed Forces must be preceded by railroad service in the same or preceding calendar year.
 With the exceptions noted later, an employee must also have entered military service when the United States was at war or in a state of national emergency, or have served in the Armed Forces involuntarily.
 Military service is involuntary when an employee is required by law, such as Selective Service draft or troop call-up from a reserve unit, to leave railroad service to perform active duty military service.

 Only active duty military service is creditable under the RRA.
-A person is considered to have been on active duty while commissioned, or enrolled, in the active service of the Armed Forces of the United States (including the U.S. Coast Guard), or while ordered to Federal active duty from any reserve component of the uniformed Armed Forces.
+A person is considered to have been on active duty while commissioned, or enrolled, in the active service of the Armed Forces of the United States (including the U.S. Coast Guard), or while ordered to federal active duty from any reserve component of the uniformed Armed Forces.

 If your military service is creditable as railroad service, you will receive additional compensation credits for each month of creditable military service and railroad service credit for each active military service month not already credited by actual railroad service.